ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 Having an accounting component that would keep track of the exchange activity between peers ensures that we do not allow excessive freeloading from the misbehaving peers.

-Having a granular punishment strategy ensures that the peers who misbehave perhaps due to network latencies will not be sanctioned to the same extent as peers who engage in grave protocol breaches, but are given a chance to "clean up their act"
+Having a granular punishment strategy ensures that the peers who misbehave (perhaps due to network latencies) will not be sanctioned to the same extent as peers who engage in grave protocol breaches, but are given a chance to "clean up their act".

 TBD